 What Ermington can offer at the primary stage is preparation rather than selection.
 Strong Key Stage 2 outcomes matter because they widen options at 11, whether that is confidence for a larger comprehensive, readiness for high-attaining sets, or simply a calmer start because core literacy and numeracy are secure.
 Pupils also benefit from the kind of enrichment that tends to smooth transition, outdoor learning, teamwork projects, and structured clubs that build independence.

-The same policy includes the Published Admission Number for 2026 to 2027, and notes “25 reduce to 15”, which suggests a planned reduction for that admissions round.
+The same policy detail can change by entry year, including the Published Admission Number.
 If you are applying for a year where numbers are tighter, it is worth reading the current determined policy and using FindMySchoolMap Search to check how your address sits relative to the school and catchment assumptions.

 Applications